gunakkoc/MultiStepperLite/README.md

 For advanced features refer to the examples provided in the `examples` folder.

+- Minimal example with MultiStepperLite: `examples/basic/`
+- Minimal example with SingleStepperLite: `examples/basic_single/`
-- A basic example with 3 motors using a generic CNC shield: `examples/CNC_shield/`
+- A simple example with 3 motors using a generic CNC shield: `examples/CNC_shield/`
 - Operation with endstops example: `examples/endstops/`
 - Time autocorrection example: `examples/time_autocorrection/`
 - Custom timekeeping example: `examples/custom_timekeeping/`